cdli-gh/annodoc/index.md

 # this is a second sentence
 1    Cats   cat    NOUN    NNS    _    2    nsubj    _    _
 2    sleep  sleep  VERB    VBP    _    0    ROOT     _    _

 ~~~

 The CoNLL-U format defines 10 columns separated by TAB (in Annodoc: space), again, only fields 1 `ID`, 2 `WORD`, 4 `POS`, 7 `HEAD` and 8 `EDGE` are visualized.

 Note that Annodoc supports either space or tab as column separator, but no mixture.
 Furthermore, exactly ten columns are required, it is not admissable to omit the trailing empty columns.
 Also note that Annodoc *requires* numerical IDs, starting with 1.
 CDLI IDs must be replaced, fragments from actual annotations must be adjusted in their ID and HEAD information.
+Furthermore, a CoNLL-U snippet must be ended with an empty line

 As an alternative, the Stanford Dependency format can be used: